VDA5050/VDA5050/VDA5050_EN.md

 ### 6.6.3 Idle state of the mobile robot

 A mobile robot is in idle state if its nodeStates and edgeStates are empty and all actionStates are either 'FINISHED' or 'FAILED'.
-A vehicle in idle state is ready to receive a new order.
+A vehicle in idle state is ready to receive a new order or order updates.
 In idle state a vehicle can execute instantActions.

 ### 6.6.3 Order cancellation (by master control)